falseywinchnet/tomatofft/README.md

 mappings = retrieve_and_expand_mappings(v2) #this may take a long time due to sympy being slow. twiddle = evaluate_mappings(mappings,m,numpy.squeeze(twiddlefactors))
-#you might consider an alternative library if it generates identical results.
+#you might consider an alternative library if it generates identical results

 #your output results should behave similar to the twiddle as indicated in the demo at the top of this page,
 #but be substantially closer to numpy- i computed the twiddle factors and butterfly matrix using mpc with 19 bits of #decimal precision, which is the maximum for complex256 accuracy.
 ```